 Again, Dr. Graves wrote: "All the punishment due our sins (and it was infinite) was laid on the sufferer of Calvary; and he bore it for us as our substitute: and though it bore him down for a season under the shades of death, yet he finished it, and rose again.
 The finite suffering of a finite person could never, in eternal ages, make an infinite sacrifice, which the violated law demanded; and therefore it would be of endless duration.
-The Person who suffered must have been infinite since he SUFFERED INFINITELY" (Seven Dispensations, pp. 92-93).
+The Person who suffered must have infinite SUFFERED been since he INFINITELY" (Seven Dispensations, pp. 92-93).